Ideal World: Create & Craft

 Create & Craft was a section on Ideal World, which was spun off from Ideal World in 2003, becoming the first TV channel dedicated to arts and crafts in the United Kingdom.
 The channel was sold to Hochanda Global, a company set up by the founders of Ideal World, who ran two channels called Create & Craft (channel 673) and Craft Extra (channel 680) on Sky before being delisted on 21 October 2024.
 This was after many suppliers had decided not to work with Hochanda anymore after failing to be paid for goods and after Create & Craft had stopped taking orders from customers.
 On 4 October 2024, an Administrator was appointed to deal with the company, which resulted in the channel showing an on-screen message over repeats telling viewers not to call or place orders.
 On 25 October 2024, after a party pulled out of a planned sale; Hochanda was placed into administration with immediate effect, of which Create & Craft had officially ceased operations after the repeats ended on Freeview with a placeholder being put up instead.
 The former managing director of the company blamed the collapse on the removal of the winter fuel allowance.
 UK retailer Hobbycraft would later acquire the "Create & Craft" brand and its website domain name.

-Seen On TV/Shop On TV

-On 5 June 2024, Seen on TV was added to Sky and fully began programmes on 12 June 2024, when it was added to Freeview and Freesat.
-The channel was headed up by former presenter Simon Iles and other former Ideal World staff, and was based on a TikTok based business ran by Iles.
-The channel suffered from major technical issues leading to the channel ditching live programs shortly after launch and on 25 June, the channel completely lost video signal outright.
-The channel was removed from Sky shortly afterwards due to Sky's rules on channels being removed from their service if they don't maintain their programming.
-On 30 June, Simon Iles confirmed that the service had completely ceased operations as the financial and technical restraints were deemed too expensive to fix.
-This followed reports on the channel losing its technology platforms and failing to deliver goods.

-Another channel also run by former Ideal World employees - Shop on TV, operates as a late-night strand on ITV.